Main ChatGPT Cybersecurity Risks

 Malware

-Theoretically, any kind of AI-driven tool capable of writing code can also write malicious programs, such as malware.
+In theory, any AI-assisted tool, including large language models, with the ability to generate code can also generate malicious or malware code.
 But with ChatGPT, it’s more than just an assumption.
 According to the Checkpoint Research report released in January 2023, threat actors on underground hacking forums already claim to use this OpenAI tool to generate harmful code that can infect devices and systems.

 Moreover, another study conducted by Recorded Future shows that threat actors with limited programming abilities and skills can adopt ChatGPT to update the existing malicious scripts, making them more challenging to spot for threat detection systems.
 The same research also found numerous ChatGPT-related messages and ads on the dark web forums.